lialexlin/Canoe-DC/README.md

-# Canoe to DC workflow
+# Canoe to Notion workflow

 Automatically downloads PDFs from Canoe, summarizes them with Claude AI, and saves summaries to Notion.